EyuCoder/aicolor/README.md

 # AI COLOR: colorize photo with AI

-If you're looking to colorize old black and white photos, our AI photo colorizer can help you bring your memories to life.
+If you're looking to colorize old black and white photos, this AI photo colorizer app can help you bring your memories back to life.

-Here's a demo of how it works:
+Here's a quick video demo of how it works:

 [![AiColor Demo](https://img.youtube.com/vi/-QLxlIKS_JA/0.jpg)](https://www.youtube.com/watch?v=-QLxlIKS_JA)